Megatron8000/sampleapp/README.md

 # sampleapp
-this is my first standalone application
+This is my first standalone application
+This app is designed to record progress in self-study